 Can You Get Fat From Beer?

 Drinking beer leads to weight gain, that’s what its opponents say.
 Indeed, many beer enthusiasts have a visible “beer” belly of impressive size.
 But its appearance is only indirectly related to beer.
-The real reason lies in other aspect of beer culture.
+The real reason lies in other aspects of beer culture.

-In some countries beer is called “liquid bread” because it’s made from barley.
+In some countries, beer is called “liquid bread” because it’s made from barley.
 Hence the myth of its high caloric content arose.
-In fact, beer is one of the most low calorie alcoholic beverages, with only 29-53 kcal per 3.5 oz/100 grams.
+In fact, beer is one of the most low-calorie alcoholic beverages, with only 29-53 kcal per 3.5 oz/100 grams.
 For comparison, the calorie content vodka is 231-250, that is 8-10 times more.

 Now let’s think, with what are we used to chase down beer?
 Usually with high-calorie snacks: peanuts, potato chips, crackers, fish, etc. Eating these foods often and in large quantities makes beer enthusiasts get fatter in plain view.